aiduze/ML-Web-Apps/README.md

 This project implements the Apriori algorithm for association rule mining and deploys the results to a simple web application using Flask.

 ### Project Structure:
-- python app
+- python app as "Apriori Algorithm on Groceries"
-- json results file
+- json results file as "apriori_results.json"
-- csv file
+- csv file as "groceries.csv" gotten from Kaggle
 - templates
 - html file